How Far Back Does a Criminal Background Check Go? Arrests, Charges

 What makes things even worse is many states have laws that only apply to convictions and other laws that deal with how pending charges are reported as well.

-That’s why knowing how far back does a criminal background check go for a specific criminal incident can help people determine whether their background check will show arrests, charges, and charges without conviction.
+That’s why knowing how far back a criminal records check goes for a specific criminal incident can help people determine whether their investigation report will show arrests, charges, and charges without conviction.

 This guide can help.